Story: Oct 21, 2014

 Colorful illustrations were inspired by local book collection

-Cleveland Institute of Art students have re-imaged Lewis Carroll’s classic “Alice in Wonderland” in a series of illustrations that range from edgy to whimsical and are on display at Case Western Reserve University’s Kelvin Smith Library through Oct.
+Cleveland Institute of Art students have re-imagined Lewis Carroll’s classic “Alice in Wonderland” in a series of illustrations that range from edgy to whimsical and are on display at Case Western Reserve University’s Kelvin Smith Library through Oct.
 31.

 The students were inspired by a visit to the home of a long-time CIA supporter and book collector, who allowed them to leaf through his extensive collection of “Alice” books.